 A black hole list is a list of IP addresses from which spam is believed to originate.
 IP addresses are the numerical addresses for Internet mail servers.
 The spam blocking services that use black hole lists create and maintain them through the ongoing use of “spam traps.”
 A spam trap is an e-mail address with some software behind it.
 Whenever someone sends e-mail to a spam trap, the software in question works out the IP address from whence it came, and adds it to a black hole list.

-In a perfect world, this method of blocking spam would be extremely effective.
+In a perfect world, the foregoing method for blocking spam would be extremely effective.
 However, in a perfect world, spammers would get lives for themselves, and be something other than spammers, obviating the need for all this stealth and subterfuge in the first place.

 Such a block will also affect customers who buy our products and expect to receive registration codes by e-mail, and users who e-mail us with support questions.